-Jennifer Austin is director of Coshocton Public Library.
-She has worked in public libraries 16 years; serving as branch library assistant, teen librarian, then assistant director.
+Jennifer Austin is the director of Coshocton Public Library (2018- present).
+She has worked in public libraries 17 years; serving previously as branch library assistant, teen librarian, and then assistant director.
 Austin earned a MLIS from Kent State University in 2013.
+During that time, she completed her practicum experience at Licking County Library.
 In addition to local community involvement, Austin professionally serves on the Ohio Digital Library Advisory Board, OLC Legislative Network, and is a member of Ohio Library Council.
-She appreciates the opportunity to serve the library community.
+She appreciates all opportunities to serve the library community.

 Linda Hren started working in her school library when she was in junior high and never left the library world.
 She has over 30 years of experience as a small library director.
 In 2015, she helped the Gnadenhutten Library pass an operating levy with the primary goal of joining SEO.
 Linda believes that membership in SEO allows small libraries to “go beyond books and beyond our walls” to give patrons the service they expect and the resources they need.
 Linda is probably best known for combining her love of books with her love of dogs by bringing her therapy dogs into schools and the library to help children build reading skills.
 When she is not reading or training dogs, she writes stories for children based on the animals she grew up with on her family farm.